-If a respondent alleged to have committed discrimination or harassment rejects the findings of the case in part or in their entirety, he or she must notify the Title IX Coordinator in writing within five business days.
-Acceptable means of notification include email, fax, hand delivery or postal delivery.
-The Title IX Coordinator will convene a hearing to discuss the contested aspects of the case.
+I. In the event that the individual(s) alleged to have committed discrimination or harassment rejects the investigation findings in part or entirely, s/he must notify the Title IX Committee in writing of that rejection within five business days of receipt of the Letter of Determination.
+Acceptable means of notification include email, facsimile, hand delivered notification, or postal delivery.
+The Title IX Committee will convene a hearing to discuss the contested aspects of the formal complaint.
+Three members of the committee will be selected to serve on the Investigation and Hearing Board.

-At the hearing, the findings of the investigation will be admitted and the Investigator may give evidence.
+- 2. At the hearing, the findings of the investigation will be admitted and the Investigation Team may give evidence.
+However, the Hearing Board is not bound by the finding(s) of the Investigation Team.
 The hearing will determine whether it is more likely than not that a violation of policies has occurred.
-The goal of the hearing is to provide an equitable resolution via an equitable process, respecting the civil and legal rights of all participants.

-If the hearing board determines that it is more likely than not that a violation has occurred, the Title IX Coordinator will impose appropriate sanctions for the violation, in conjunction with the hearing board and the Deputy Coordinator.
-The College President will be informed of the proposed sanctions and has final approval of the sanctions.
-BRTC will act to end the discrimination or harassment, prevent its recurrence, and remedy its effects on the person who filed the complaint and on the BRTC community.

-If the hearing board determines that no violation has occurred, the case will be closed.

-Following the hearing, the Title IX Coordinator will send a second letter of determination to the complainant and respondent.
+The goal of the hearing is to provide an equitable resolution via an equitable process, respecting the civil and legal rights of all participants. - 3.
+If the Hearing Board determines that it is more likely than not that a violation has occurred, the Vice President for the appropriate division of the complaint, or if the complaint is against a student, the Vice President of Student Affairs, will impose appropriate sanctions for the violation, after consultation with the Title IX Committee.
+Black River Technical College will act to end the discrimination or harassment, prevent its recurrence, and remedy its effects on the person who filed the complaint and on the Black River Technical College community.
+If the Hearing Board determines that no violation has occurred, the case will be closed. - 4.
+Following the hearing, the Title IX Committee and the Investigation and Hearing Board will send a second written Letter of Determination to the affected parties.